Pipeline Inspections with Thermal Diagnostics

 What is at Stake

 Pipeline reliability can suffer because of poor design, improperly selected material, defective transport system construction, and unexpected conditions that arise during construction.
 This text deals with external piping systems that are permanently affected by atmospheric influences and are threatened by non-permitted interventions (mechanical damage due to lack of knowledge, accidents, or intentional actions).
-Damage can emerge as a weakening of the cladding on the external insulation, as well as in leaks of heat energy, in addition to pipe breaks and losses in the transported medium.
+Damage can emerge as a weakening of the cladding on the external insulation, as well as in leaks of heat energy, in addition to pipe breaks and losses of the transported medium.
 At the same time, risk arises from wear on the thickness of piping through internal corrosion (during the transport of aggressive liquids) and mechanical stressing (in the case of the transport of non-homogeneous materials with solid particles)

 Airborne Inspection of Pipelines